ic-cubesat/javascript101/presentation.md

 and all modern browsers support javascript.
 * Like CSS, it can be included directly in an HTML `<script>` tag, or referenced from a .js file.
 * Dynamic, duck typing.
-Not really objected oriented, but similar to OOP languages.
+Object-Oriented (well, almost).

 --